cns-iu/map4sci/README.md

 ### 3. Running Locally

 Run [run.sh](data-processor/run.sh) file to run all the steps in the algorithm.
-This script runs all the scripts in the [scripts](data-processor/scripts) folder one by one.

-    cd data-processor
-    ./run.sh
+To run all the scripts in the scripts folder in numerical order from 00-.sh to 99-.sh (skipping scripts not of the form NN-*.sh), you can execute the run.sh script located in the data-processor directory.
+The run.sh script can be executed by running the following command in the terminal from the data-processor directory:

+    `cd data-processor`
+    `./run.sh`

+finds all scripts in the scripts folder that match the pattern NN-*.sh, sorts them numerically, and then executes them in order.
+This allows you to add custom scripts to modify the behavior of the algorithm and have them executed in the appropriate order.

+`Note: Make sure that all custom scripts you add to the scripts folder are named in the form NN-*.sh, where NN is a two-digit number (e.g., 01-myscript.sh) to ensure they are executed in the correct order.`

 ### Running using Docker

+#### Requirements

+- Docker
+- Git

 1. Install Docker.
 2. Clone the Map4Sci repository: `git clone https://github.com/cns-iu/map4sci`.